 Butcher Elder Law was thrilled to participate in the 2017 Strongsville Homecoming Parade on Wednesday, July 19th!
 We were joined by friends, colleagues, co-workers, family, and even Spider-Man!
 We cruised in a Ford Thunderbird, passed out candy, waved colorful flags, and simply enjoyed being a member of the Strongsville business community.
 Sam Butcher, founder of.

 Butcher Elder Law is pleased to share an article written by one of our clients.
 The client is a parent who shares her personal process for picking the Guardian for her child.
-Picking a Guardian for Your Child – What to Consider Nearly 6 months after having our first son, my husband suggested we.
+Picking a Guardian for Your Child – What to Consider Nearly 6 months after having our first son, my husband suggested.

 According to the Bureau of Labor Statistics, 69.7% of 2016 high school graduates enrolled in college by October of 2016.
 While the data for 2017 is not available yet, we can only assume many students will be getting ready for their fall semester at college in 2017.
-If you are a college bound student or.
+If you are a college bound student.

 A recent report from the Alzheimer’s Association states that one in nine Americans age 65 or older currently have Alzheimer’s.
 With the baby boomer generation aging and people living longer, that number may nearly triple by 2050.
-Alzheimer’s, of course, is just one cause of dementia—mini-strokes (TIAs) are also to blame—so the number of those.
+Alzheimer’s, of course, is just one cause of dementia—mini-strokes (TIAs) are also to blame—so the number of.

 Attention all Married Couples and Those who may be caring for aging Parents, Relatives, or others with a Spouse: Last month’s newsletter featured an article by Erin Eurenius, our Senior Associate, on the benefits of planning early to protect assets so that single individuals can qualify for Medicaid if health declines and there is a need for assistance later in.